 The power output will tell you how much heat can be generated by the heater.
 The higher the power output, the more heat you will have to work with.
 Gas heaters have a power output that is measured in BTU or British Thermal Units.
 An electric heater generally has a power output that is measured in wattage.

 The higher the power output, the larger area your heater can cover.
-However, this is also dependant on if the heater does have a fan installed or not.
-For smaller tents, you won’t need to have such a massive power output.
+However, this is also dependent on whether the heater has a fan installed or not.
+You won’t need to have such a massive power output for smaller tents.
 If the heater can cover an area of 200 square feet, you should be fine when it comes to your tent being heated.

 Lastly, you also need to keep in mind that the power output is directly linked to the amount of fuel the heater will be using.
 If you find the heater using too much gas, you can easily turn down the heater to ensure that it does not use up all the fuel at once.
 Most heaters will tell you how long the heater can run on a 1-pound cylinder of propane.
 However, we generally recommend choosing the 20-pound cylinders for the best value.